binouz/node-skia/README.md

 # node-skia

-This node module allows you to draw with skia on a native window.
+This node module allows you to draw with skia on a native EGL window.

 ## Build

 ### Linux

-Prerequisites : npm, node and node-gyp installed

 ```shell
 # make